 Chamomile has long been recognized as an anti-inflammatory.
 Drinking a cup of chamomile tea may offer the same benefits as taking an over-the-counter NSAID, such as aspirin.

 The herb may also relieve symptoms of anxiety and depression.
-A 2009 study found that people who took daily doses of chamomile extract experienced up to a 50 percent reduction in symptoms of anxiety.
-A study published in 2012 found that a daily chamomile supplement relieved symptoms of depression.
+A found that people who took daily doses of chamomile extract experienced up to a 50 percent reduction in symptoms of anxiety.
+A found that a daily chamomile supplement relieved symptoms of depression.

 Chamomile can also help treat digestive issues, such as irritable bowel syndrome, diarrhea, and colic.